silpion/ansible-mariadb/README.md

         dayofweek: '*'            # Optional: The weekday(s) to dump at.
 Use cron notation here
         hour: '4'                 # Optional: The hour to execute job at.
 Use cron notation here
         destinationdir: '/backup' # Optional: The directory to put the backups in.
 Filename is $year-$month-$day-$hour-$minute-$backupjobname.sql.gz
+        autodeleteafter: false    # Optional: Amount of days after which backups will be deleted.
+False means backups never get deleted

 Examples
 --------